Compiler Design Tutorials

 Semantic Analysis:

-- Check for type mismatches and undefined variables.
+- Check for semantic errors like type mismatches or undeclared variables.

 -